Palm Springs Art Museum to Continue Thursday Night DJ Sessions

-PALM SPRINGS (CNS) – The Palm Springs Art Museum will continue its free Night Sessions Line-Up of May DJs series Thursday featuring a line-up from across Southern California, pop-ups and local vendors.
+PALM SPRINGS (CNS) – The Palm Springs Art Museum will continue its free Night Sessions Line-Up of May DJs series Thursday evening, featuring a lineup from across Southern California, pop-ups and local vendors.

 Local DJs Dxsko — who performed during the first Saturday of the Coachella Valley Music and Arts Festival — and Alec Make Waves will take over the museum’s sculpture gardens from 5-8 p.m.
 Thursday.
 The festivities will continue each Thursday in May.